 Unique TMJ Anatomy Function

 The TMJ is distinctive from other joints your body in that it permits both sliding and hinging action.
 It allows you to open and close your mouth, push your jaw forward, slide your jaw back and move it side to side.
-While the joint has the ability for this motion, the following muscles of mastication actually produce the movements, notes TMJ.com.
+While the joint has the ability for this motion, the following muscles of mastication actually produce the movements.

 - Masseter.
 This quadrangular shaped muscle is the most powerful of the four muscles of mastication.
 It has two parts and is responsible for lifting your mandible and closing your mouth.